Padres rally from late 6-run deficit, beat Dodgers 8-7 in 11 - WTMJ

 AP Sports Writer

-Manny Machado delivered the tying RBI single in the ninth inning for the Padres, who claimed their third win in this dramatic four-game series between Southern California rivals in appropriately theatrical fashion.
+Manny Machado delivered the tying RBI single in the ninth inning for the Padres, who claimed their third win in this four-game series between Southern California rivals in appropriately dramatic fashion.

-Mark Melancon then earned his eighth save by retiring Mookie Betts and Corey Seager with two runners on to secure another remarkable victory for the Padres in a game that lasted a few seconds less than five hours.
+“I think we certainly made a statement,” said Hosmer, who also had an RBI single in the eighth.
+“The whole baseball world was watching these games, and I think we showed we can compete with these guys.
+We respect who they are, we respect what they’ve done, but we’re certainly not going to back down from them.”

-With this impressive comeback, San Diego has won four of its last five matchups with LA after the powerhouse Dodgers took the first two at Petco Park last weekend.
+Tatís started the 11th on second, stole third and scored easily on Hosmer’s long fly off Garrett Cleavinger (0-1), who was making his Dodgers debut and second career major league appearance.

-Chris Taylor hit a three-run homer and pinch-hitter Sheldon Neuse also homered during a five-run sixth inning by the Dodgers.
-Justin Turner drove in two early runs for the defending World Series champs.
+Mark Melancon then earned his eighth save by retiring Mookie Betts and Corey Seager with two runners on to secure the rubber match, which lasted a few seconds less than five hours.

-Caratini had a two-run single in the seventh, and Eric Hosmer had an RBI single during San Diego’s two-run eighth.
-The Padres then strung together four singles in the ninth to even it.
+“I think that the net (result) is they outplayed us,” said Dodgers manager Dave Roberts, who didn’t hide his distaste for his bullpen’s poor performance.
+“All the games were close, but over seven games, they outplayed us. … It’s more about us.
+When we pitch well, we win.”

-Joe Musgrove labored through three innings for the Padres, giving up two runs and three hits on 77 pitches — but the Dodgers also stranded nine runners in the first five innings, and it came back to haunt them.
+Pinch-hitter Sheldon Neuse homered before Taylor’s three-run shot in a five-run sixth inning by the Dodgers.

-Max Muncy drew four walks in the first six innings, matching his career high.
+Joe Musgrove labored through three innings for the Padres, giving up two runs and three hits on 77 pitches — but the Dodgers also stranded nine runners in the first five innings.

 NO PEEKING